-Questions?
-Contact a Program Advisor for this grant program.
-We are here to help.
+Registration questions?
+Contact BCArtsCouncil@gov.bc.ca or 250-356-1718 for registration assistance.
 The BC Arts Council office hours are 8:30 a.m. to 4:30 p.m., Monday to Friday.

-Accessibility
+Accessibility Support

-Organizations with a primary purpose to serve D/deaf or disability arts practices may be eligible for the BC Arts Council's accessibility programs.
+Organizations with a primary purpose to serve D/deaf or disability arts practices, may be eligible for the BC Arts Council's accessibility support programs.